Sorcerio/Image-Swipe-3/README.md

 ---

 ## What is It?

 A GUI tool for rapid sorting of images from local and networked sources.

+If you're someone that works with large sets of images like a photographer, archivist, or otherwise, this tool provides the functionality to sort, categorize, and manage through a simple graphical interface.
+Both local and networked systems are supported [out of the box](#built-in-implementations).
+For any specific endpoints not officially supported, [addons](#addon-implementations) can be made for any unique use case.

 See [Built-In Implementations](#built-in-implementations) for a list of currently implemented functionality.
 Additional functionality can be added through [addons](#addon-implementations).